TheRenegadeCoder/sample-programs-website/sources/languages/rust/description.md

-At this point, it’s probably no surprise that I took to [Wikipedia to learn more about Rust][1].
+At this point, it's probably no surprise that I took to [Wikipedia to learn more about Rust][1].

 According to Wikipedia, Rust is our first systems programming language.
-Up until now, we’ve really only played with general-purpose languages, so this is a nice change of pace.
+Up until now, we've really only played with general-purpose languages, so this is a nice change of pace.
 That said, __what is a systems programming language?__

 Again, [according to Wikipedia][2], systems programming languages are designed for system software like device drivers and operating systems.
 Back when I took a compilers course, the professor used Rust for their example compiler, so I guess that checks out.